-Hearing aid providers
+Best hearing aid providers

-Best hearing aid providers overview
+Best hearing aid providers for 2020

 By Joanna Pearl

-Article 1 of 6
+Article 1 of 7

-|Best and worst hearing aid retailers|
+|Best and worst hearing aid retailers rated|

+'-' denotes not enough respondents to rate this.
 Customer score is a combination of overall satisfaction and the likelihood that the person would recommend the provider they used to a friend.

 Getting a hearing aid: your experiences

-While most people use the NHS for their hearing care, our survey looked in detail at those who have their hearing test and pay privately for hearing care.
+While most people use the NHS for their hearing care, our survey also looked in detail at those who have their hearing test and pay privately for hearing care.